winesapOS/winesapOS/README.md

         - [Bottles](https://usebottles.com/) for all Windows programs.
         - [EmuDeck](https://www.emudeck.com/) for video game console emulators.
     - Wine:
-        - [Wine Staging](https://github.com/wine-staging/wine-staging) for running Windows applications and games without a game launcher.
+        - [Proton](https://github.com/ValveSoftware/Proton) is installed along with Steam for playing Windows games on Linux.
-        - [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom) is installed along with the ProtonUp-Qt package manager for it.
-This provides better Windows games compatibility in Steam.
+        - [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) is installed along with the ProtonUp-Qt package manager for it.
+This provides better Windows games compatibility.
     - [GameMode](https://github.com/FeralInteractive/gamemode) is available to be used to speed up games.
     - [Gamescope](https://github.com/Plagman/gamescope) for helping play older games with frame rate or resolution issues.
     - [MangoHUD](https://github.com/flightlessmango/MangoHud) for benchmarking OpenGL and Vulkan games.